 The grail in this story is the guitar that Gus kept on top of his piano, too high for Keith to reach.Exile on Sesame Street: Keith Richards Writes a Kids’ Book

-The grail vision had, then, taught the "guileless one" nothing.
+The Grail vision had, then, taught the "guileless one" nothing.

-Is the grail, too, then turned into a mocking spirit to the unhappy Amfortas?
+Is the Grail, too, then turned into a mocking spirit to the unhappy Amfortas?

 c.1300, "the Holy Grail," from Old French graal "Holy Grail, cup," earlier "large shallow dish," from Medieval Latin gradalis "a flat dish or shallow vessel," perhaps ultimately from Latin crater "bowl," from Greek krater "bowl, especially for mixing wine with water."